America Ferrera: Breakthrough and rise to fame (2006–2010)

-Post-Ugly Betty projects and Superstore (2011–present)
+Post-Ugly Betty projects and Superstore (2011–2022)

 Ferrera made her London stage debut on November 7, 2011, playing Roxie Hart in the musical Chicago in London's West End.
 In 2012, Ferrera was featured in the four-hour documentary Half the Sky: Turning Oppression into Opportunity for Women Worldwide, which premiered on PBS October 1 and 2, 2012.
 The series introduces women and girls living in very difficult circumstances and struggling to challenge them.
 The Half the Sky PBS TV series is produced by Show of Force along with Fugitive Films.
 Ferrera starred alongside David Cross and Julia Stiles in the dark comedy It's a Disaster, which premiered at the 2012 Los Angeles Film Festival and had a limited commercial release on April 12, 2013.

 On May 17, 2013, ABC announced that Ferrera was cast in a limited-run telenovela titled Pedro & Maria, a modern-day take on Romeo and Juliet set in Washington, D.C.
 The series had been in development at MTV since 2010 with Ferrera serving as a director on the project, which would have interactive participation online content from viewers.
 ABC later decided not to move forward with the series.
 On March 16, 2015, Ferrera was added to the cast of the upcoming NBC sitcom Superstore, portraying Amy, a 10-year veteran floor supervisor at a superstore named Cloud 9.
 In addition to her main role, Ferrera also had co-production duties for the series.
 After NBC had initially announced a sixth season of the series, the network revealed on February 28, 2020, that Ferrera would be departing the series at the end of the fifth season citing new projects and spending time with family.
 Due to the COVID-19 pandemic shutting down Superstore's fifth season with one episode left to film, her departure was delayed into season 6 in order to give her character's arc a proper closure.
 On March 10, 2021, NBC announced that Ferrera would return for the show's one-hour series finale.

 In February 2019, it was announced that Ferrera would be credited as an executive producer and director for the Netflix comedy-drama series Gentefied.
 The series premiered on February 21, 2020.

+Further projects and Barbie (2023–present)

 In February 2021, it was announced that Ferrera would make her feature length directorial debut with I Am Not Your Perfect Mexican Daughter, based on the young adult novel of the same name by Erika L. Sánchez.
-Adapted by Linda Yvette Chávez, the film will be a co-production with Netflix, Anonymous Content, Aevitas Creative Management and MACRO.
+Adapted by Linda Yvette Chávez, the film will be a co-production with Orion Pictures, Anonymous Content, Aevitas Creative Management and MACRO.